lemiffe/lemiffe.com/_posts/2012-11-07-on-political-parties-and-why-the-should-not-exist.markdown

 **[This article](http://techcrunch.com/2012/11/06/google-co-founder-brin-calls-on-politicians-to-abandon-political-parties/), published today on TechCrunch, briefly talks about this:**

-<blockquote>“No free country has ever been without parties, which are a natural offspring of freedom,” [wrote](http://www.cato.org/pubs/policy_report/v33n1/cpr33n1-4.html) James Madison.</blockquote>
+> No free country has ever been without parties, which are a natural offspring of freedom," [wrote](http://www.cato.org/pubs/policy_report/v33n1/cpr33n1-4.html) James Madison.

 Of course, I believe this is absolute rubbish.
 Political parties are not natural offspring of freedom.
 Freedom is one thing, political parties are another.
 Whilst siding yourself with a political party can be considered freedom of choice, the choices made by political parties are often single-minded unilateral decisions which lack freedom of thought, as they are constrained within boundaries imposed by the political parties' belief system.

 **The article furthermore offers the following possible solution:**

-<blockquote>One popular, if contentious, solution to bitter partisanship is a multi-party system, where multiple groups are constantly forging new alliances based on specific issues, rather than a constant zero-sum tug-of-war where each party has the same enemy on every problem.</blockquote>
+> One popular, if contentious, solution to bitter partisanship is a multi-party system, where multiple groups are constantly forging new alliances based on specific issues, rather than a constant zero-sum tug-of-war where each party has the same enemy on every problem.

 However, I digress.
 A multi-party system will lead towards more confusion.